PROFESSIONAL PROGRAM Admission REQUIREMENTS

 admission to teacher certification programs

-Students applying to any professional teacher education program in order to become candidates for an initial educator certificate in Connecticut must meet six academic and non-academic requirements established by the School of Education which are consistent with certification requirements of the Connecticut State Department of Education.
-These are:
+Students applying to any professional teacher preparation program in order to become candidates for an initial educator certificate in Connecticut must meet six academic and non-academic requirements established by the School of Education, which are consistent with certification requirements of the Connecticut State Department of Education (CSDE).

-3. Have a minimum 2.7 GPA for all undergraduate courses taken at the time of application.
+3. Have a minimum 2.7 cumulative GPA (aka Quality Point Ratio or QPR) for all undergraduate courses taken at the time of application.

-6. Be interviewed by a Departmental Admissions Committee, which will assess the student's personal attributes and dispositions that will shape his or her teaching performance.
+6. Pass an interview by a Departmental Admissions Committee, which will assess the student's personal attributes and dispositions that will shape his or her teaching performance.

 ongoing assessment of candidates in teacher education programs